 Did you know that the Kingdom of God will not come apart from prayer?
 The unreached will never hear the sweet name of Jesus without the labor of someone’s Spirit-led prayers.
 Regardless of how things may appear on the surface, nothing of eternal value is ever released without somebody, somewhere praying.
 Prayer is one of God’s primary means of grace to achieve the desires of His heart.
 Our Lord has sovereignly chosen to govern His Kingdom by the simple law of asking and receiving.
 Prayer is not some human contrivance or scheme, it is the anointed strategy of God.
 King Jesus bids us, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives” (Matt.
 7:7-8).
 God has ordained that all believers everywhere should expand His Kingdom through the work of prayer and intercession.
 Jesus has emphatically instructed us all to pray for His Kingdom to come (Matt.
 6:10).

 The Bible reveals to us that Jesus was also passionate about praying for workers to be sent into the harvest field.
 In Matthew 9:37-38 Jesus proclaims: “The harvest is plentiful, but the workers are few.
-“Therefore ask the Lord of the harvest to send out workers into His harvest.”
+Therefore ask the Lord of the harvest to send out workers into His harvest.”

 Finally, here are fifteen general prayer requests.
 Try adding one of these suggestions each day by posting it on a mirror so that you are reminded often to pray for this request.

-World Christian Prayer Requests
+World Christian Prayer Requests:

-- Tell Him you want this to happen and tell Him what it will mean to you personally when it does
+For God to be glorified throughout the earth, among all peoples everywhere.
+Tell Him you want this to happen and tell Him what it will mean to you personally when it does.

-That God would receive greater praise in the earth for what He is presently doing in the Church, and especially for all he will do through the Church to reach, save and fulfill unreached peoples around the world
+That God would receive greater praise in the earth for what He is presently doing in the Church, and especially for all he will do through the Church to reach, save and fulfill unreached peoples around the world.

 For churches to be planted within every people group on our planet within this generation.

-For specific mission agencies that are working among the unreached
+For specific mission agencies that are working among the unreached.

-For an awakened spiritual hunger among the billions (such as Muslims, Chinese, Hindus, Buddhists and secularists) who have yet to clearly learn of Christ, that they may have a new sense of the reality of God and an unavoidable desire to seek Him
+For an awakened spiritual hunger among the billions (such as Muslims, Chinese, Hindus, Buddhists and secularists) who have yet to clearly learn of Christ, that they may have a new sense of the reality of God and an unavoidable desire to seek Him.

-For international students to hear the gospel and return with the good news of salvation through Christ to their home lands
+For international students to hear the gospel and return with the good news of salvation through Christ to their home lands.

 For world leaders and governments, and for the outcome of world events.
 All of these can directly affect the free course of the Gospel within a nation and within a people group

-- For specific people groups who are beyond the reach of the Gospel.
-Ask God to give to churches world-wide the wisdom to know how to reach them
+For specific people groups who are beyond the reach of the gospel.
+Ask God to give to churches world-wide the wisdom to know how to reach them.

-That God would raise up hundreds of thousands of new cross-cultural messengers of the Gospel to be sent out in a variety of roles, by churches around the world
+That God would raise up hundreds of thousands of new cross-cultural messengers of the gospel to be sent out in a variety of roles, by churches around the world.

-- Pray a passage of scripture that has to do with God’s promises toward the world. (like Ps 46:10, Ps 67, Ps 86 or 96, Hab 2:14, Rev 5:9)
+Pray a passage of scripture that has to do with God’s promises toward the world.
+Such as Psalm 46:10, Psalm 67, Psalm 86 or Psalm 96, Habakkuk 2:14, Revelation 5:9.

-Here are some accounts of students who took seriously the call to join with God in what He’s doing in the world through amping up their prayer life!
+Here are some accounts of students who took seriously the call to join with God in what He’s doing in the world through amping up their PRAYER life!